PgcEdit

 It is therefore necessary in theory to have a Tcl/Tk interpreter

 to use PgcEdit.
-Windows don't have such an interpreter.
+Windows doesn't have such an interpreter natively.

 PgcEdit.exe is an executable containing the Tcl/Tk interpreter and its